Pentiment (video game)

 Pentiment is a 2022 adventure role-playing video game developed by Obsidian Entertainment and published by Xbox Game Studios.
+The player is tasked with investigating the murders of prominent individuals.
 The game was released for Windows, Xbox One, and Xbox Series X/S on November 15, 2022.
 The Nintendo Switch, PlayStation 4, and PlayStation 5 versions were released on February 22, 2024.
 It received positive reviews from critics and won a Peabody Award in 2023.

-It is one of several games that were affected by a security vulnerability in the Unity engine, and was removed from digital storefronts from October 3 to October 7, 2025 to address the issue.

 Gameplay

 Pentiment is a narrative adventure role-playing video game played from a 2D perspective.
 The player takes control of Andreas Maler, a wandering journeyman painter from Nuremberg who becomes embroiled in a series of murder mysteries in Upper Bavaria.
 The story is set in the fictional Alpine town of Tassing and the nearby Benedictine Kiersau Abbey during the 16th century, and takes place over the course of 25 years.